ClickHouse/dbt-clickhouse/README.md

 ## Known Limitations

 * Replicated tables (combined with the `cluster` profile setting) are available using the `on_cluster_clause` macro but are not included in the test suite and not formally tested.
-* Ephemeral models/CTEs don't work with INSERT statements in ClickHouse, so table materializations that incorporate an ephemeral model will fail.
-See https://github.com/ClickHouse/ClickHouse/issues/30323.
-View models and other SQL statements using ephemeral models should work correctly.
+* Ephemeral models/CTEs don't work if placed before the "INSERT INTO" in a ClickHouse insert statement, see https://github.com/ClickHouse/ClickHouse/issues/30323.
+This should not affect most models, but care should be taken where an ephemeral model is placed in model definitions and other SQL statements.

 ## Incremental Model Strategies